0xAoiii/twitter_scraper/README.md

-# Solana Wallet Whitelist Scraper for X (previously known as a Twitter)
+# Solana Wallet Scraper for X (previously known as a Twitter)

-Extract unique Solana wallet addresses from tweet replies — perfect for token airdrops, whitelist building, and Solana community events!
+Extract unique Solana wallet addresses from tweet replies — perfect for token airdrops, whitelist building, and Solana community giveaways.

 # Features: